arup-group/gofer-examples/validation/Test 4 - Chowdhury and Xu 2005/details.md

 The slip surface results from the LE and FE methods **compared favourably**, with the LE method limited to circular slips.
 Only FE modelling revealed a potential second slip surface.
 This may have been missed when searching for the lowest FoS in Oasys Slope alone.

-When using LE, the larger slip surface is immediately visible, but the second slip surface is only detected by examining other slip surfaces.
+When using LE, the larger slip surface is immediately visible but the second slip surface is only detected by examining other slip surfaces.